elioamicarelli/about-insiders-analytics/index.md

 Researchers have shown that insiders transaction may contain information on future's stock performances{4}{5}{6}.
 In order to contribute to the public knowledge of insiders' transactions, **Insiders Analytics mines EDGAR's insiders reports and produce analyses based on this data**.

 **The information shared and produced by Insiders Analytics does not constitute financial and/or investment advice.
-Data and analyses presented by Insiders Analytics may be subject to errors, you are always strongly encouraged to conduct your own financial research**.
+Data and analyses presented by Insiders Analytics may be subject to errors, you are strongly encouraged to conduct your own financial research**.

 # **Analyses**